sunrise-choir/spec/src/messages.md

 - its json encoding is a possible output of the [message creation algorithm](#legacy-json-encoding)
   - in particular, the claimed signature must match the data and public key
 - its length is smaller than `16385`
-- if `previous` is not `null`, than the sequence number of the message must be one larger than that of the message whose hash is the value of `previous`
+- if `previous` is `null`, the sequence number off the message must be the float `1`, else it must be one larger than that of the message whose hash is the value of `previous`